Navigating Family Grief: Finding Connection Amidst Loss

 When my grandson died, the world stopped.
 The day we buried him, it felt like I buried part of my son, too.
 I could see it in his eyes — the pain, the guilt, the silence.
 Grief changes people, and not always in ways we can reach or understand.

 Families are built on connection, but grief can shatter those fragile threads.
-Everyone grieves differently: some need to talk, others need quiet.
+Everyone grieves differently: some need to talk, while others need quiet.
 Some cling closer, while others pull away because it hurts too much to stay near.
+And when those needs don’t align, cracks begin to form.

 I’ve learned that sometimes love isn’t enough to bridge those cracks — not right away, anyway.
 The grief is too raw, too tangled.
 My son’s way of surviving was to retreat.
 Mine was to reach out, to hold on to every memory, every picture, every moment.
 Our differences became distance.
 And it hurts — deeply — to feel like I lost him too.